MicrosoftDocs/Viva/Viva/insights/manager-insights/plans.md

 audience: user
 ---

-# Workplace Analytics plans for managers
+# Plans for managers

-By combining the capabilities of Workplace Analytics and MyAnalytics, plans can help you transform insights from Workplace Analytics into targeted change plans across your team.
+Plans in advanced insights can help you transform Viva Insights analysis into targeted change plans across your team.
 The following targeted change plans are available for reducing meeting load, increasing focus time, and maintaining work-life balance, among other goals.

 * **Focus** - Help team members get more time to do deep work and reclaim their calendar for work that matters most.
 * **Collaboration** - Help team members reduce the number of excess meetings that the group schedules.